mhdhazmi/GNNPowerSystem/Paper/Submission_Package.md

 - Continuous representation (no jumps)
 - Natural unit circle constraint
 - Easier for neural networks to learn

+**Note on experimental scope:** The diagram above shows the full PowerFlowHead architecture in `heads.py` which supports V_mag + angle prediction.
+However, **all Power Flow experiments in this paper predict V_mag only** (matching `train_pf_opf.py`), as shown in the observability table.
+The angle prediction capability exists for future multi-target extensions.

 #### Cascade Head (Binary Classification)